umn-msi-lmnp/about/how_to_access_github.md

 # How to set up GitHub.com for use with UMN Organizations

 All of our code is synced with [GitHub.com](GitHub.com) via a UMN-owned [GitHub Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).
-You'll need to follow the steps below to obtain access,  [GitHub Teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams)
+You'll need to follow the steps below to obtain access.

 ## You will need a GitHub.com account